-For our 2019 Fair, we are delighted to welcome Towner Art Gallery.
+For our 2019 Fair, we were delighted to welcome Towner Art Gallery, as our Museum Partner.

 Towner Art Gallery presents 'The Living Collection'

-Towner Art Gallery, Eastbourne, presents The Living Collection – an exhibition that showcases Towner’s rich heritage of collecting, exhibiting and championing contemporary art for almost a century.
-The selection represents works that are significant to the history of the gallery, and through them we explore the way in which Towner’s collection has been shaped by its dedicated and innovative curators who have sought to promote and support the most significant living artists of their time, including Eric Ravilious, Edward Bawden, John Nash, William Nicholson, Duncan Grant, William Gear, Gertrude Hermes, Tirzah Garwood, and Wolfgang Tillmans amongst others.
+Towner Art Gallery, Eastbourne, presented The Living Collection – an exhibition that showcased Towner’s rich heritage of collecting, exhibiting and championing contemporary art for almost a century.
+The selection represented works that are significant to the history of the gallery, and through them we explore the way in which Towner’s collection has been shaped by its dedicated and innovative curators who have sought to promote and support the most significant living artists of their time, including Eric Ravilious, Edward Bawden, John Nash, William Nicholson, Duncan Grant, William Gear, Gertrude Hermes, Tirzah Garwood, and Wolfgang Tillmans amongst others.

 The collection plays a critical role in discussions about our future, and the future of collecting art – particularly pertinent as Towner moves towards its centenary in 2023.
 However it is also through the collection that we are able to interpret the last hundred years of our regional and cultural history, and to engage in dynamic and revealing conversations between the historic and the contemporary.
 This is particularly relevant to Towner when we consider our important collection of works by the artist and designer Eric Ravilious (1903-1942).